 So…how do I really make them?

 My first three dolls were from patterns I purchased over the internet.
 After finishing these dolls, I decided that I wanted to create designs of my own.
 I was already creating designs and posting them here on the blog for other projects (a cat, spirit dolls, mojo bags) so the step to actually creating the doll with the patterns as a reference wasn’t too big of a leap.
 I wanted to take the primitive, grunged concept and turn it into something modern, unique, and unusual.
 Yes, I made mistakes, like spending hours making a vest that should have taken me forty minutes — but, part of the joy was in the creation process.
 I drew many patterns on graph paper until I created exactly what I wanted.
 Over time, those original Beboodles changed as I changed — striving to be more unique, more creative, and most of all, more inspired by the folks I created them for.

 Once I finished the patterns, I transferred the pieces of the dolls to muslin, sewed them together and stuffed them.
 I learned to double stitch the seams so they could take the strain of primitive-style stuffing, which is tightly packed using small pieces.
 This style takes several hours just to stuff one doll — but, its worth it.
 I also learned to sculpt fingers, toes, lips, and noses using a doll needle and embroidery thread.
 This type of needle art gives each doll its own, unique look.
 The BeBoodles don’t have sculpted fingers and toes as I was looking for a less time consuming doll that could be completed faster.
-A BeBoodle takes approximately two full days to complete.
+A BeBoodle takes approximately three months to complete.
 Sometimes more depending upon the theme of the doll.
 I design everything — clothing to match a theme, painting shoes to match, etc.